Of all of the decades that helped to define the 20th century, the 1920s or Roaring ’20s probably held the most sway.

 Love them or hate them, these vintage hairstyles are making a comeback.

 Who were the flappers?

-Their dresses were usually straight and loose which left their arms bare and the waistline was usually dropping to the hips they usually selected silk and rayon fabrics for their dresses.
-Their hair was short and they liked to accessorize it with hats or any other jewelry.
+Flapper dresses were usually straight and loose, which left their arms bare, and the waistline was usually dropping to the hips.
+They usually selected silk and rayon fabrics for their dresses.
+Their hair was short, and they liked to accessorize it with hats or any other jewelry.
 They also liked to apply heavy makeup because they felt it made them sexy.

 Inward Bob with Curls

 Curling the hair with a curling iron and then creating inward folding hair spirals in the shape of a stylish bob is a great look.
 This look was popular in the 1920s and is popular even now.